nicholascc/steem-state/README.md

 ## Next

-Learn how to create a token using `steem-state`, read more about building decentralized apps using soft consensus, and read the documentation on the [wiki](https://github.com/nicholas-2/steem-state/wiki).
+Before you start developing your own app, learn how to create a token using `steem-state` and learn about design patterns to use when using `steem-state`, read more about building decentralized apps using soft consensus, and read the documentation on the [wiki](https://github.com/nicholas-2/steem-state/wiki).

 *If you have any questions, suggestions, problems, or want advice about incorporating soft-consensus into your project, email me at nicholas2591@gmail.com.*